Ragini-Tiwari/library-management-system-using-MERN/README.md

 * return a book issued earlier
 * view all stats of the library
 * view issue log and the profile of all the students
-* view the profile of all admins
+* view the profile of all admin